The Retreat

 1773

-Jefferson visits Poplar Forest for the first time in September after his wife inherits the 4,819 acre plantation following the death of her father, John Wayles
+Jefferson visits Poplar Forest for the first time in September after his wife inherits the 4,819 acre plantation and 11 enslaved people following the death of her father, John Wayles

 1776